 Thelma Garcia, is a Director of HIV Prevention Services for the East Los Angeles Women’s Center.
 Mrs. Garcia has worked for over twenty years addressing sexual, reproductive health, HIV/AIDS prevention needs, and violence against women issues in the Latino community.
 While working for the East Los Angeles Women’s Center, Mrs. Garcia established the Promotoras en Acción Program to improve access for Latino women at risk of HIV/AIDS.
 Mrs. Garcia has become a steadfast community activist promoting HIV/AIDS programs and policies that address women issues.
 She serves on various community advisory boards, planning task forces and committees where she builds strong professional relationships with local and statewide organizations.

 Luz M López, PhD, MPH, MSW, was born and raised in Puerto Rico.
-She completed a PhD in Social Work and a master degree in Public Health from Tulane University in New Orleans.
+She completed a PhD in Social Work and a master's degree in Public Health from Tulane University in New Orleans.
 She is a faculty member at Boston University School of Social Work (BUSSW), director of the Global Health Core at the BUSSW Center for Innovation in Social Work and Health and the Associate Director of the dual degree program in Public Health and Social Work.
-She has more than 25 years conducting prevention, education, and research in the fields of substance abuse and trauma with Latinx and other ethnically diverse communities.
-She also facilitates trauma informed support groups.
-Prof. López conducts and annual cultural immersion course for graduate students to Puerto Rico and in the past two years, a service component was added to contribute after the impact of Hurricane Maria on the Island.
-On this effort, she collaborates with faculty and students from the University of Puerto Rico graduate school of Social Work, InterAmerican University of Puerto Rico, and with the University of Houston graduate college of Social Work.
-In addition, Dr. López works with immigrants and refugees and provides culturally specific mental health and trauma trainings in partnership with Makarere University in Uganda; with the Superemos Domestic Violence Program in Estelí, Nicaragua and with the Universidad Nacional Autónoma de Nicaragua (UNAN-FAREM).
+She has more than 25 years of conducting prevention, education, and research in the fields of substance abuse and trauma with Latinx and other ethnically diverse communities.
+She also facilitates trauma-informed support groups.
+Prof. López conducts an annual cultural immersion course for graduate students in Puerto Rico and in the past two years, a service component was added to contribute after the impact of Hurricane Maria on the Island.
+In this effort, she collaborates with faculty and students from the University of Puerto Rico graduate school of Social Work, InterAmerican University of Puerto Rico, and the University of Houston graduate college of Social Work.
+In addition, Dr. López works with immigrants and refugees and provides culturally specific mental health and trauma training in partnership with Makarere University in Uganda; the Superemos Domestic Violence Program in Estelí, Nicaragua, and the Universidad Nacional Autónoma de Nicaragua (UNAN-FAREM).